Industrial-Functional-Agent/cs231n/Lecture8-Localization_and_Detection/changhyun.md

+## Computer Vision Tasks
+#### Classification
+We have stuided so far.
+#### Classification + Localization
+Again, this problem is for **single object**.
+Find and localize a object in input image, and classify it in given classes label.
+Localization can be represented as **4 numbers** composing rectangular box.
-#### single object
+#### Object Detection
-* classification
-* classification + localization
+Object detections is a **multiple objects version** of classification + localization problem.
+Even though problem looks similar, detail of implementations are much different.

-#### multiple object
+#### Instance Segmentation
-* object detection
-* ~~instance segmentation~~ (얘는 다루지 않음!)
+It's not covered in this lecture.

 ## Localization as Regression
-* Box Coordinate (4 numbers) 를 네트워크의 output 으로 한다.
+* **Output:** box coordinate (4 numbers) define rectangle.
-* Loss = output 과 correct output 사이의 L2 distance
+* **Evaluation metric:** intersection over union.

-### step 1: Train (or download) a classification model
+#### Step 1: Train (or download) a classification model
-트레이닝 된 상태로 받아오나?
+For example, VGG, GoogLeNet, and ResNet can be used.
-### step 2: Attach new fully connected "regression head" to the network
+#### Step 2: Attach new fully connected "regression head" to the network
-~~어디에 붙이지?~~
-* After conv layers : Overfeat, VGG
-* After last FC layer(=score function 직전) : DeepPose, R-CNN

-어쨌든 regression head 도 FC layer + classifier 로 구성된다.

-* classification head : C numbers
-* class agnostic : 4 numbers (one box)
-* class specific : C x 4 numbers (one box per class)

-만약 K 개의 object 를 localization 하고 싶다면, regression head 가 K x 4 numbers 를 내뱉는다고 한다.
-Human Pose Estimation 이 그 예이다.
-Human Pose 를 K 개의 직사각형으로 나눠서 각각을 joint 로 표현하기에 좋다.

-regression 결과, number 가 이미지 밖으로 빠져나갈 수도 있음에 유의하자~
+**Overfeat** and **VGG** attaches regression head after last conv layer.
+Otherwise, **DeepPose** and **R-CNN** attaches regression head after last fully connected layer.

+Regression head is also composed of FC layers and classifier.
+It can be divided into **class agnostic** head and **class specific** head.
+In formal, regression head produces **one box** (4 numbers) for best-fit class.
+In latter, head produces **C boxes** (C x 4 numbers) for each classes.

+If we want exactly **K boxes**, then we set regression head to produces exactly K x 4 numbers.
+Human pose estimation can be a good example.
+We can interpret each human body's joint as a rectangle (one for left arm, another for right arm ...).

+Regrssion result can be in the outside of input image.

-### step 3: Train the regression head only with SGD and L2 loss
+#### Step 3: Train the regression head only with SGD and L2 loss
-regression head 앞부분도 트레이닝 시키나?
+For a given CNN, we can **fine tune** it depends on amount of training dataset for localization problem.
-### step 4: At test time, use both heads
+#### Step 4: At test time, use both heads
-그렇겠지

 ## Sliding Window
 ILSVRC 우승을 위해서는, 위의 일반론적인 방법외에 특별한 것들이 더 필요했다! 하지만 내용이 쉽다! (학생들에게 프로젝트에 사용해볼 수 있을거라 안내함)